 It would take time, I thought, but the process would be straightforward.
-I could comfortably read 1000 words of my prose out loud in ten minutes so recording my whole 130,000-word, 374-page Nepal memoir as an audio book was doable.
-I thought this was a bit more than a couple of hundred hours so was the prefect project for lockdown, and being in Nepal I could record exotic bird calls to start and end each chapter.
+I could comfortably read 1500 words of my prose out loud in ten minutes so recording my whole 130,000-word, 374-page Nepal memoir as an audio book was doable.
+I thought this would take maybe more than a couple of hundred hours so was the prefect project for lockdown, and being in Nepal I could record exotic bird calls to start and end each chapter.

 I plunged into the project with much encouragement and support from Simon and the boys but it took longer – a lot longer – than anticipated, unsurprisingly: I began in February and finally uploaded the completed recordings in early August.
 Once I’d mastered the software – designed for idiots, but still challenging for the likes of me – I found it took at least a day and a half to record and edit each chapter, and then of course some had to be re-recorded, or even re-re-re-recorded.
 I was further slowed down as I considered what minor changes and updates I should include.
 I resisted the temptation to do some major rewriting.
 I also pondered what to include in a new final chapter

 There was so much to learn.
 I read that the voice changes through the day and that it was best to record at the same time each day, but what astonished me was how my voice changed even during a recording that might take an hour.
 This meant that cutting and pasting isn’t as easy as with the written word.
 And if “He said”, “She said” needed to be moved from the end to the beginning of a piece of dialogue, the intonation is completely different so you simply can’t.

 And aware of criticisms of other author-recordists I put my heart and soul into this – no-one was going to accuse me of having a monotonous voice.